-blended with honeybush tea, apple pieces, natural apricot flavor, apricots and marigold flowers
+blended with honeybush tea, apple pieces, natural apricot flavor, apricots & marigold flowers

 Meet our rooibos farmer, Niklaas Jakobus Slinger